C. S. Fly: Life in Tombstone

-In Tombstone they immediately opened a temporary photography studio inside of a tent.
+In Tombstone they immediately opened a temporary photography studio in a tent.
 In July, 1880, they completed construction on a 12-room boarding house at 312 Fremont Street in Tombstone that housed their photography studio and gallery in the back, called the "Fly Gallery".
 Mollie Fly actively managed Fly's Gallery when her husband was away.
 She was one of the few female photographers of the era, taking pictures of anyone who could pay the studio price of 35 cents.
 It's unknown how they divided photographic duties between them, although all known photographs are attributed to him.

 Fly had a brother Webster who was also a photographer.
-Webster lived with Buck and Mary from June 4 1880 through to at least June 1882.
+Webster lived with Buck and Mary from June 4, 1880, through to at least June 1882.

 In June 1880, Fly partnered with C. A. Halstead in a studio at the Harshaw mining camp near the Mexican border.
 Veteran journalist Thomas Gardiner, publisher of The Arizona Quarterly Illustrated, was seeking contributions and welcomed Fly's photographs.
 The premier July 1880 issue featured two of Fly's photographs as engravings.

 On October 26, 1881, the Gunfight at the O.K.
 Corral occurred in an alley adjacent to his studio and boarding house.
 During the shootout, Ike Clanton ran away from the gunfight, telling Wyatt Earp that he was unarmed, and hid in their studio.
 Fly, armed with a Henry rifle, disarmed Billy Clanton as he lay dying against the house next door.
 On November 6, 1894, Fly was elected Cochise County sheriff, and served until January 1897.

 Fly and Mollie temporarily raised a girl named Kitty, though it's not known whether she was adopted or was from another relationship.
 Mollie ran the boarding house and studio while her husband traveled around the region taking photographs.